 Keep your incision completely dry for 4 to 5 days.
 After that, you may take a shower and pat it dry.
 Always wash your hands before touching the wound.

 You will need to see your provider regularly for monitoring.
-Your doctor will make sure your ICD is working correctly and will check to see how many shocks it has sent and how much power is left in the battery.
+Your provider will make sure your ICD is working correctly and will check to see how many shocks it has sent and how much power is left in the battery.
 Your first follow-up visit will probably be about 1 month after your ICD is placed.

 ICD batteries are designed to last 4 to 8 years.
 Regular checks of the battery are needed to see how much power it has left.
 You will need minor surgery to replace your ICD when the battery begins to run down.